Tram 201 - Torvill and Dean

-Nottingham Panthers captain, David Clarke, is one of the country’s most successful ice hockey players.
-Now in his 11th season with the Panthers, he has been instrumental in the club’s rise to be one of the leading sides in the national Elite League.
-He has also captained the Great Britain national team and his long list of accolades to date includes 12 pieces of Elite League silverware, ten individual Elite League awards and three World Championship medals.
+Former Nottingham Panthers captain David Clarke is one of the country’s most successful ice hockey players.
+During 14 seasons with the club he was instrumental in its rise to be one of the leading sides in the national Elite League.
+He also captained the Great Britain national team and his long list of accolades includes 12 pieces of Elite League silverware, ten individual Elite League awards and three World Championship medals.

 Tram 236 - Sat Bains